sftpgo/docs/docs/tutorials/sftpgo-aws.md

 - [SFTPGo Enterprise - Starter (arm64)](https://aws.amazon.com/marketplace/pp/prodview-ukjjbuggrxrlw){:target="_blank"}
 - [SFTPGo Enterprise - Premium (arm64)](https://aws.amazon.com/marketplace/pp/prodview-6fcfsxgzfx3yu){:target="_blank"}

 The Starter tier is a cost-effective solution for small to medium-scale file transfer environments.
 It supports unlimited users and connections, with up to 20 concurrent uploads and downloads.
-Storage options include local filesystem or Google Cloud buckets.
+Storage options include local filesystem or S3 buckets.
 Detailed audit logs are also available directly within the WebAdmin UI.

 The Premium tier is designed for deployments that require advanced features and greater flexibility.
 It includes all capabilities of the Starter tier, plus the following features:

 - Unlimited users and connections, with up to 100 concurrent uploads and downloads.
-- Additional storage backends: Amazon S3 (Compatible), Azure Blob Storage, other SFTP servers.
+- Additional storage backends: Google Cloud Storage, Azure Blob Storage, other SFTP servers.
 - PGP encryption/decryption.
 - Advanced automation through the EventManager.
-- Plugin for Geo-IP filtering via plugins.
+- Geo-IP filtering via plugin.
-- Plugin for event publishing to systems like Amazon SNS, RabbitMQ, NATS, Kafka, and other publish/subscribe platforms.
+- Event publishing to systems like Amazon SNS, RabbitMQ, NATS, Kafka, and other publish/subscribe platforms via plugin.

 :information_source: We also offer the open-source version of SFTPGo on AWS Marketplaces.
 These offers were introduced before the availability of SFTPGo Enterprise and remain fully supported.
 However, we recommend transitioning to the Starter or Premium tiers to take full advantage of the enhanced features and improved performance provided by SFTPGo Enterprise.